Irish soda bread, the perfect way to start the weekend.

 Seeds: Sunflower seeds, raisins, dates…

-- Buttermilk: Mix 425 ml of milk with the juice of half a lemon.
+- If you can not find buttermilk at the supermarket, do this: Mix 425 ml of milk with 1 teaspoon of lemon juice.
 Mix it and set aside.
 You will see that there are lumps in the milk, that is ok.

 - Mix all the dry ingredients in a mixing bowl (except the seeds).